 Taxpayers who are not dependent children / parents / partners (another taxpayer claims family or child allowance for them) or taxpayers with positive intermediary tax base are eligible for general allowance.
-General allowance differentiates according to the taxable income amount.
+Since 2007, general allowance differentiates according to the taxable income amount.

 Disabled person's allowance is granted to all taxpayers who are heavily disabled.
+Seniority allowance existed until year 2013 and it was granted to all taxpayers aged 65 and over.
 Self-employed professionals in the field of culture and self-employed journalist are entitled to the annual allowance equal to 15% of their income, but the allowance cannot be higher than €25,000 per year.
 Taxpayers can also claim allowance for insurance premium paid for additional voluntary pension insurance in the size up to 5.844% of the gross wage, but the allowance cannot be higher than the amount set by law.

 There is also a special allowance for students who work on the basis of a student's referral note from an authorised organisation, which carries out an activity of providing work to secondary-school and university students in accordance with the regulations in the domain of employment.
 All students, regardless the income amount from student work, are entitled to this allowance.
+However, the allowance amount was lowered by a quarter in 2013.